What is a B visa?

 - The purpose of their trip is to enter the U.S. for business, pleasure, or medical treatment;

 - That they plan to remain for a specific, limited period; and

 - That they have a residence outside the U.S. as well as other binding ties which will insure their return abroad at the end of the visit.

-Those admitted into the US on a B visa can be admitted up to 1 year and can be extended for an additional 6 months.
-Those on a B-2 visa are automatically given a 6 month entry.
+Those admitted into the US on a B visa can generally be admitted for up to 6 months and can be extended for an additional 6 months.

 Travelers coming to the U.S. for tourism or business for 90 days or less from qualified countries may be eligible to visit the U.S. without a visa.
-Currently, 25 countries participate in the Visa Waiver Pilot Program: Andorra, Argentina, Australia, Austria, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, San Marino, Spain, Sweden, Switzerland, and the United Kingdom.
-Visitors entering on the Visa Waiver Pilot Program cannot work or study while in the U.S. and cannot stay longer than 90 days or adjust their status to another category.
+Over 35 countries participate in the Visa Waiver Pilot Program.
+Visitors entering on the Visa Waiver Program (VWP) cannot work or study while in the U.S. and cannot stay longer than 90 days or adjust their status to another category.